lelit/pglast/README.rst

 a single node, a ``List`` that wraps a sequence of nodes and a ``Scalar`` for plain values such a *strings*, *integers*, *booleans* or *none*.

-Every node is identified by a *tag*, a string label that characterize its content that is exposed as a set of *attributes* as well as with a dictionary-like interface (technically they implements both a ``__getattr__`` method and a ``__getitem__`` method).
+Every node is identified by a *tag*, a string label that characterizes its content that is exposed as a set of *attributes* as well as with a dictionary-like interface (technically they implements both a ``__getattr__`` method and a ``__getitem__`` method).
 When asked for an attribute, the node returns an instance of the base classes, i.e. another ``Node``, or a